-- Therefore, the man who thinks he did – and does – stand ready; let him beware, lest he fall.
+- Therefore, the man who thinks he *stands; let him beware, lest he fall.

-- Temptation didn’t – and doesn’t – seize you, except what’s common to man.
-But God is faithful, who won’t permit you to be tempted beyond what you can bear, but with the temptation will also make the escape, so you’ll be able to endure it.
+- Temptation hasn’t seized you except what’s common to man.
+But God is faithful, who won’t allow you to be tempted beyond what you can bear, but with the temptation will also make an escape, so you’ll be able to endure it.